J. S. Woodsworth: Woodsworth's legacy

 In 2004, a CBC contest rated Woodsworth as the 100th Greatest Canadian of all time.

 In October 2010, the town of Gibsons, British Columbia announced that it would be naming a street in a new subdivision after Woodsworth.
 Woodsworth lived in Gibsons for a short time, beginning in 1917.
-A Woodsworth street exists in Burnaby, but not in Gibson.
+A Woodsworth street exists in Burnaby, but not in Gibsons.

 Electoral history

 Archives

 There is a J.S.
 Woodsworth fonds at Library and Archives Canada.
 Archival reference number is R5904.